abinit/abinit/doc/tutorial/compilation.md

     Then paste the text in the terminal by selecting the `Copy` action in the menu activated by clicking on the right button.
     Alternatively, one can press the central button (mouse wheel) or use CMD + V on MacOsX.
-    This trick is quite handy to fetch tarballs from the web directly inside terminal.
+    This trick is quite handy to fetch tarballs from the web inside the terminal.

 Now uncompress the tarball with: